Jimbly/dcjam2025/Jimb-TODO.md

 Wrap-up
 * Credits - put in names
-* Prune unused atlases and tiles from used atlases
 * Check background color / door fade color in each level
 * Copy item descriptions/names from doc
 * itch.io page